mokhtarivahid/safe-planner/README.md

 # Safe-Planner - a Non-Deterministic Planner by Compilation into Classical Problems

-**Safe-Planner (SP)** is an off-line non-deterministic planning algorithm based on replanning which compiles a **Fully Observable Non-Deterministic (FOND)** planning problem into a set of classical planning problems which can be solved using a classical problem solver.
+**Safe-Planner (SP)** is an off-line non-deterministic planning algorithm based on replanning that compiles a **Fully Observable Non-Deterministic (FOND)** planning problem into a set of classical planning problems which can be solved using a classical problem solver.
 SP then merges the obtained classical solutions and forms a non-deterministic solution policy to the original non-deterministic problem.
 SP avoids dead-end states by simulating the execution during the policy generation and therefore it generates safe policies.
 The execution of a safe policy is guaranteed to terminate in a goal state for all potential outcomes of the actions in the non-deterministic environment (if any exists).

 SP can employ any off-the-shelf classical planner for problem solving.
 Currently, the classical planners [FF], [OPTIC], [MADAGASCAR], [VHPOP], and [LPG-TD] have been integrated.